A LITTLE HISTORY OF TAROT

 She was passionate about oracles, cards and all fortune telling tools.
 It is yet unlikely that she ever did use or create anything like what is today known – and sold – as the Lenormand oracle.

-Actually, the Lenormand oracle is most likely based on German playing cards, which were developped in the Anglo-Saxon world in parallel to Tarot in the Latin parts of Europe.
+Actually, the Lenormand oracle is most likely based on traditional German playing cards, which were adopted by the Anglo-Saxon world in parallel to Tarot in the Latin parts of Europe.

 THE ENGLISH WAVE